dpc/rdedup/README.md

 storage directory in plain text, while secret key is encrypted with key derived from a passphrase.

-Every time `rdedup` saves a new chunk file, it's data is encrypted using public key so it can only be decrypted using the corresponding secret key.
+Every time `rdedup` saves a new chunk file, its data is encrypted using public key so it can only be decrypted using the corresponding secret key.
 This way new data can always be added, with full deduplication, while only restoring data requires providing the passphrase to unlock the private key.